 And as we’ve already mentioned, a much larger review of studies similarly found that sex didn’t increase the risk of spontaneous labor.

 (Spoiler alert: There’s no evidence that spicy food brings on labor, either.)

-If your pregnancy is high risk and it’s not safe for you, your doctor should tell you.
+If your pregnancy is high-risk and it’s not safe for you, a doctor should tell you.
 Still, it’s worth having that conversation.
 And if you feel embarrassed about asking, remember: OBs have heard it all.
 No topic should be off limits.

 And the old folk wisdom that says that sex brings on labor?
 It’s just not supported.
 So whether you’re 8 weeks or 42 weeks, feel free to get busy with your partner — or yourself — and enjoy the O.